Eremophila alternifolia: Medicine

 Parts of this plant have been used as a traditional medicine.
 A small quantity was used in a preparation for treating colds and inflammation of the throat, an infusion of the leaves as a soporific, and other parts combined as a topical treatment.
 An indigenous name for the plant, Tarrtjan translated as "Goldfields", a region in the West where it is found.
 Compounds such as verbascoside present in the leaves of this species have been shown to have both antibacterial properties and the ability to dilate blood vessels.

 Horticulture

 This eremophila is an attractive shrub which is covered with masses of flowers in season.
 As with other members of the genus, it is sold as a drought resistant garden plant that is appealing to birds.
-It is a common garden plant, growing best in dry climates but has grown in more humid areas.
+It is a common garden plant, growing best in dry climates, but has also been grown in more humid areas.
 Most forms are moderately frost tolerant but require well-drained soil and full sun.
 It is most easily propagated from cuttings.